forseti-security/forseti-security/_docs/howto/gsuite-group-collection.md

     the **super admin** role in admin.google.com to complete these steps:
     1. Go to admin.google.com and access
         [advanced settings](https://admin.google.com/ManageOauthClients).
-    1. Specify the `domain-wide client-id` you noted above.
+    1. Specify the `domain-wide client-id` you noted above in the 'Client Name' field.
-    1. Specify the scope
+    1. Specify the following scope in the 'One or More API Scopes' field.
         ```
         https://www.googleapis.com/auth/admin.directory.group.readonly
         ```
+    1. Click Authorize

 ## Enabling GSuite Google Groups collection